ankit-timbadia/cheatsheet/docker.md

 Docker is a Container runtime, there are number of other Container like Lxc / Rkt / containerd.
 But Docker is the most popluar runtime out there.

+Containerization is increasingly popular because containers are:

+Flexible: Even the most complex applications can be containerized.
+Lightweight: Containers leverage and share the host kernel.
+Interchangeable: You can deploy updates and upgrades on-the-fly.
+Portable: You can build locally, deploy to the cloud, and run anywhere.
+Scalable: You can increase and automatically distribute container replicas.
+Stackable: You can stack services vertically and on-the-fly.

+image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.

+A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with state, or a user process).
+You can see a list of your running containers with the command, docker ps, just as you would in Linux.

+A container runs natively on Linux and shares the kernel of the host machine with other containers.
+It runs a discrete process, taking no more memory than any other executable, making it lightweight.

 Containers are uses Linux namespaces and cgroups.
 Namespaces let you virtualize system resources, like the file system or networking.
 Cgroups provide a way to limit the amount of resources like CPU and memory that each container can use.

 Docker Container are Isolated process, they are not Virtual Machine.